CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Experiments

 \subsection{Main Results}

 \paragraph{Performance Gains across Benchmarks.}

-As shown in Table~\ref{tab:main_python}, models trained on \ours-synthesized data consistently outperform other baselines across most available metrics.
-The gains are evident when enhancing InternLM3-8B, where \ours achieves substantial improvements.
-Similar trends hold for CodeLLMs, On StarCoder2-7B, included to align with the evaluation setups of WizardCoder and Magicoder, \ours significantly surpasses their original synthesis designs, achieving striking gains on the more challenging benchmarks—nearly doubling the performance in some cases. \ours delivers striking gains on challenging benchmarks.
-Even for extensively post-trained models like DeepSeek-Coder and Qwen2.5-Coder, \ours continues to provide further performance boosts.
-Notably, \ours exhibits consistent advantages on LiveCodeBench.
-In contrast, other types of synthetic data have been observed to introduce negative effects in similar settings.
+As shown in Table~\ref{tab:main_python}, models fine-tuned on \ours data outperform the baselines on the majority of benchmarks.
+This strong performance is evident across data synthesized from both our medium-scale (32B) and large-scale (120B) agent configurations, highlighting the framework's robustness and scalability.

+Remarkably, our schema-driven methodology empowers even moderate-scale models to synthesize high-utility data.
+A subset of merely 17K hard data generated by our 32B agents elicits a larger performance boost for Qwen3-8B than the 75K OSS-Instruct dataset.
+On LiveCodeBench in particular, OSS-Instruct falls below the zero-shot baseline, whereas \ours preserves it.
+Furthermore, expanding to the full \ourdata brings further gains, concentrated on the harder benchmarks (\textit{e.g.}, LiveCodeBench).
+This demonstrates that a superior synthesis algorithm can be more critical than the sheer volume of data.

 Interestingly, larger gains can be observed on HE+ and MBPP+, which feature extra test cases, suggesting that our ``compiler-in-the-loop'' design in the hybrid feedback plays a critical role in validating functional correctness.
-Notably, ablation results show that removing all solutions in seeds does not lead to a notable performance drop, indicating that our grounded synthesis pipeline is robust even when fully automated.

 \paragraph{Superior Data Efficiency.}